Essential Oils for Itching

 Using an essential oil with natural antibacterial and antimicrobial properties is an excellent way to fight the bacteria that cause itchy skin.

 When using an essential oil, anti-itch properties are common in many varieties and can be used in home remedies for itchy fingers, feet, scalp and other affected areas.

 For users who experience intense itching on face, home remedies using essential oils can be used to gently soothe the skin.
 Below Essential Oil Experts outlines exactly what essential oil is good for itching, and instructions for use.

 Essential Oils for Itchy Skin

 What essential oils are good for itchy skin?
 There are a variety of oils that can heal and soothe dry, inflamed, itchy skin.
-Based on the latest scientific studies, the following essential oils have several therapeutic benefits that make great natural remedies for itchy skin.
+Based on the latest scientific studies.

 One benefit of blue tansy essential oil is its potent antifungal properties.
 Blue tansy essential oil contains a compound called myrcene, that is a proven antifungal agent that’s effective against skin fungi.
 This compound makes it an excellent essential oil for itchy skin.

 Read More: The Best Essential Oils for Skin